ISISComputingGroup/ibex_developers_manual/Gotchas-and-Troubleshooting-for-The-IBEX-Script-Generator.md

 # Troubleshooting

+## Script generator tab is not shown

+By default the script generator is disabled in the IBEX GUI.
+To enable it [Follow these steps](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/The-IBEX-Script-Generator#adding-the-perspective-into-the-client)

 ## Cannot open generated script in notepad++ from the FileMessageBox

 Currently, we search for notepad++ in "Program Files" and "Program Files (x86)".
 It may be that notepad++ on the computer being used isn't stored in those two.
 For the time being copy and paste the file location to open with their preferred editor.